 NOTES: Green Day’s performance of The Simpsons Theme was released as a digital single to promote The Simpsons Movie where the band also appeared as cartoon versions of themselves.

-NOTES: This Mike Dirnt penned song is a fan favourite but couldn’t crack the Insomniac tracklist.
-Green Day fired their management when J.A.R. was leaked to radio stations J.A.R. was released as a single after its inclusion on the Angus movie soundtrack and would hit #1 on the Billboard alternative chart and #17 on the rock chart.
-The song would later be released on Green Day’s International Superhits! compilation.
+NOTES: This Mike Dirnt-penned song is a fan favorite recorded during the Insomniac sessions.
+Green Day famously fired their management after ‘J.A.R.’ was leaked to radio stations ahead of its official release.
+The track was issued as a single following its inclusion on the Angus movie soundtrack, hitting #1 on the Billboard Modern Rock Tracks chart.
+It was later included on the band’s 2001 greatest hits compilation, International Superhits!